Overview: In this lesson, you will learn how to make and edit compositions.

 |(10) Name field||

 Displays the selected composition name.
 You can change the default name.

 |(11) Category drop-down box||Displays a category for the new composition.|

 |(12) Structure grid||

-Displays the material and thickness of the various composition plies.
-The ply on top will become the outer face of the solid.
+Displays the material and thickness of the composition plies.
+The ply on top (exterior) is applied to the reference of the solid.